VVakko/rpa-address-system/README.md

 $ python manage.py manage_constraints disable --fk --unique --index --logged --commit
 # Loading extracted macro-regions to PostgreSQL
 $ python manage.py gar_load_data --no-truncate --no-transaction --src ./data/_extracted/
+...
+Awaiting pending database write tasks
+6160 out of 6160 tasks done
+Unknown uploaded version.
+Please set attribute processed=True to all instances of Version model that less or equal to uploaded version yourself, or next update will be more time consuming
+Data v.20220923 from 2022-09-23 loaded at 2022-09-29 22:21:55.572804+00:00
+Estimated time: 4:44:44.273604.
+Download: 0.
+Unpack: 0.
+Import: 4:44:43.628321
 # Enabling all database restrictions and indexes
 $ python manage.py manage_constraints enable --fk --unique --index --logged --commit --delete-key-violations-quick
 ```

-> Loading two regions `47` and `78` takes about 4 hours on a computer with an NVMe SSD, 64GB of RAM and a 4-core `i7-8559U` processor.
+> Loading two regions `47` and `78` takes a little less than 5 hours on a computer with an NVMe SSD, 64GB of RAM and a 4-core `i7-8559U` processor.